AM-Digital-Research-Environment/rdi_wisski_importer/README.md

 # Research Data Item Importer
 Repo for data insertion into WissKI Main Instance (VM 89)

-### Authentication for the MongoDB Client
+### Authentication for the MongoDB Client and the GraphDB connection
-For authentication information (MongoDB Client bot URI) in the functions.py, please fill in or enquire us.
+For authentication information (MongoDB Client bot URI and functions_config.json) in the functions.py, please fill in or enquire us.

 **UNDER MAINTENANCE**